-In the 2012 elections, huge amounts of campaign spending came from so-called independent groups, much of it from secret contributions.
+In the 2012 elections, significant amounts of campaign spending came from so-called independent groups, much of it from secret contributions.
 The League took on these issues, arguing that much of the "independent" spending was coordinated with candidate campaigns and therefore illegal.
 The League also pointed to the use of secret "dark money" and pushed for enhanced disclosure.

-The 2014-2016 national program on Key Structures of Democracy focused increased attention at every level of League on Money in Politics (MIP) and included an updated study to provide additional detail to the League's position.
-Based on the new position statement and previous action on campaign finance reform, the four major elements of the League's MIP plan focus on: disclosure, stopping Super PACs, public financing for congressional and presidential elections, and reform of the FEC to create an effective enforcement agency.
+The 2014 - 2016 national program on Key Structures of Democracy focused increased attention at every level of League on Money in Politics (MIP) and included an updated study to provide additional detail to the League's position.
+Based on the new position statement and previous action on campaign finance reform, the four major elements of the League's MIP plan focus on disclosure, stopping Super PACs, public financing for congressional and presidential elections, and reform of the FEC to create an effective enforcement agency.

-The 2016-2018 national program continued a focus on MIP's issues as part of the Campaign for Making Democracy Work® (CMDW).
+The 2016 - 2018 national program continued a focus on MIP issues as part of the Campaign for Making Democracy Work® (CMDW).
 Through CMDW, the League pushed for several reform measures in Congress.
-In the 115th Congress (2017-2019), the League supported legislation from Senator Tom Udall to restructure the FEC into a five-member commission with the authority to conduct investigations of campaign finance violations while also establishing a new system for enforcement.

-LWVUS issued action alerts and activated the LWVUS Lobby Corps in favor of this legislation but it was never brought to the floor or even got through the committee process.
+In the 115th Congress (2017 - 2019), the League supported legislation from Senator Tom Udall to restructure the FEC into a five-member commission with the authority to conduct investigations of campaign finance violations while also establishing a new system for enforcement.
+LWVUS issued Action Alerts and activated the LWVUS Lobby Corps in favor of this legislation, but it never even got through the committee process.

 The FEC legislation was included in the We the People Act, a comprehensive reform bill that included legislation addressing money in politics, redistricting, ethics, and voting rights reforms.
-The LWVUS Lobby Corps lobbied select members of the U.S. House and Senate to cosponsor this legislation.
-The We the People Act would become the precursor to legislation introduced in the 116th Congress (2019-2021), HR1, the For the People Act.
+The LWVUS Lobby Corps lobbied select members of the US House and Senate to cosponsor this legislation.
+The We the People Act would become the precursor to legislation introduced in the 116th Congress (2019 - 2021), HR1, the For the People Act.

-Following the 2016 presidential election, and reports of foreign interference in the election, the League endorsed, lobbied, and activated grassroots action in favor of the Honest Ads Act.
+Following the 2016 presidential election and reports of foreign interference in the election, the League endorsed, lobbied, and activated grassroots action in favor of the Honest Ads Act.
 The goals of this legislation included preventing foreign interference in future elections and improving online political ad disclosure.
-Despite hearings on this bill with leaders of major social media and internet companies it did not move forward.
-However, the interest in this bill did cause the FEC to renew a previous interest in updating regulations on online advertisements.
-LWVUS participated in a comment drive with likeminded groups to urge the FEC to act.
+Despite hearings on this bill with leaders of major social media and internet companies, it did not move forward.
+However, the interest in this bill caused the FEC to renew its interest in updating regulations on online advertisements.
+LWVUS participated in a comment drive with like-minded groups to urge the FEC to act.
 After the FEC agreed to move forward, the League submitted technical comments to the FEC on the regulations.

-During the 115th Congress (2017-2019) the League opposed efforts to roll back the Johnson Amendment.
+During the 115th Congress (2017 - 2019) the League opposed efforts to roll back the Johnson Amendment.
 This provision prohibits 501(c)(3) nonprofit organizations, like churches and universities, from endorsing or opposing political candidates.
-Rescinding this provision would allow these non-profits to maintain their charitable status while engaging in political activities.
-Both the U.S. House and Senate tried several times to repeal this provision but each time action from the League and other organizations ensured those attempts were unsuccessful.
+Rescinding this provision would allow these organizations to maintain their charitable status while engaging in political activities.
+Both the House and Senate tried several times to repeal this provision, but each time, action from the League and other organizations ensured those attempts were unsuccessful.

-In 2018, the League was also instrumental in finally requiring the U.S. Senate to electronically file campaign finance reports with the FEC.
-Electronically filing these reports ensures transparency and increases access for voters to determine funding for Senate candidates.
+In 2018, the League was instrumental in finally requiring the US Senate to file campaign finance reports electronically with the FEC.
+Electronic filing ensures transparency and increases access for voters to determine funding for Senate candidates.